Last updated on 2026-01-30

 Featured Experiences

-- Access to specialized academic certificates, such as Inclusive Leadership Practices, which can be earned alongside the diploma.
+- Access to specialized academic certificates, such as Inclusive Leadership Practices.

 Career Options

-Graduates of the Auto Body Repair Technician program can pursue a variety of career paths in Canada, including:
+Graduates of the Auto Body Repair Technician program can pursue various career paths in Canada, including:

-- Licensed Auto Body and Collision Damage Repairer: Responsible for repairing and restoring vehicles after accidents, ensuring they meet safety standards.
+- Licensed Auto Body and Collision Damage Repairer: Responsible for repairing and restoring vehicles after accidents.

-- Shop Foreman: Oversees the daily operations of an auto body shop, managing staff and ensuring quality control.
+- Shop Foreman: Oversees daily operations in an auto body shop, managing staff and workflow.

-- Auto Body Shop Manager: Manages the overall business operations of an auto body shop, including customer service, staff management, and financial oversight.
+- Auto Body Shop Manager: Manages the overall operations of an auto body repair facility, ensuring customer satisfaction and profitability.

 - Automotive Detailer: Focuses on cleaning and restoring vehicles to their original condition, both inside and out.